If you feel a lump in your breast, get it checked by a GP as soon as you feel it. Most breast lumps are harmless but some can be serious.

 - scan - usually a breast x-ray (mammogram) or ultrasound

 - biopsy - where a needle is inserted into the lump to remove some cells for testing

 These tests are often done during the same visit.
-You'll usually be told the results on the same day, although biopsy results take longer.
-You should get them within a week.
+You'll usually be told the results on the same day.
+Biopsy results take longer - you should get them within a week.